Conservation Volunteer Projects in Nepal

 - Role: To preserve local biodiversity, conduct wildlife research

-- Main Research Focus: Conservation of the common leopard, leopard cat, barking deer, Asiatic bear, red panda and numerous bird species
+- Main Research Focus: Conservation of the common leopard, leopard cat, barking deer, Asiatic bear, red panda, reptiles, amphibians, butterflies, rhododendron forests and numerous bird species

 - Local Environment: Himalayan Mountains (2000m altitude)